mtpearce/idyom/README.md

 * Utils: Cartesian product works with zero arguments (thanks to Bastiaan van der Weij)
 * Utils: remove-by-position allows inverting the supplied positions
 * Music objects: use initializer for music-sequence to avoid code duplication (thanks to Bastiaan van der Weij)
+* Music objects: new package name music-objects + nickname mo:
 * Viewpoints: improved support for harmony viewpoints
 * Viewpoints: new General Chord Type algorithm for root finding (Giannos & Cambouropoulos, 2021)
 * Viewpoints: new Parncutt (1988) root-finding algorithm (thanks to Peter Harrison)
 * Viewpoints: new harmony viewpoints (following Harrison (2019) and Sears et al. (2018))
 * Viewpoints: new function viewpoint-name-string and argument keep-undefined for viewpoint-sequence{,s} (thanks to Peter Harrison)
+* Viewpoints: viewpoint-sequence and viewpoint-sequences now accept a symbol designating a viewpoint (or the viewpoint object itself as before)
 * Viewpoints: modify onset alphabets so as not to predict ioi = zero (thanks to Bastiaan van der Weij)
+* Viewpoints: new package nickname vp:
 * PPM*: replace make-ppm with the more general make-instance (thanks to Bastiaan van der Weij)
 * Idyom: Add training-set-size and null-token top-level args to idyom:idyom (thanks to Peter Harrison)
 * Idyom: fix bug in formatted output when dur/bioi/deltast/onset had null value